Dog Breeds

 Mast Cell Tumors

 These tumors may appear as swellings or lumps on the skin and can be itchy, inflamed, or ulcerated.
-In some cases, MCTs spread to internal organs. (de Nardi et al., 2022)
+It’s likely caused by a combination of genetics and environmental factors.
+MCTs can potentially spread to other parts of the body. (de Nardi et al., 2022)

 Osteosarcoma